 Crucified Hero Shot: Both Kouji and Mazinger are subjected to this several times in the course of the series.
 So did Shiro, Boss, Nuke and Much.
 Ashura seemed to love this Trope.
 Also, Devilman himself in the movie Mazinger vs Devilman.

-Cyborg: All villains -except Dr. Hell- were cyborgs: Baron Ashura, Count Brocken, their Mooks...
-All of them -except by Archduke Gorgon- were created by Hell himself.
-Usually he fabricated his cyborgs by modifying corpses, replacing damaged parts with artificial limbs or organs and implanting cybernetic components in their brains to create obedient, brainwashed slaves (and there was at least one scene in one of the manga versions where Baron Ashura killed many people off, as gloating they would be transformed into cyborgs and turned into his/her slaves.
+Cyborg: All villains (except Dr. Hell) were cyborgs: Baron Ashura, Count Brocken, their Mooks...
+All of them (except Archduke Gorgon's) were created by Hell himself.
+Usually he fabricated his cyborgs by modifying corpses, replacing damaged parts with artificial limbs or organs and implanting cybernetic components in their brains to create obedient, brainwashed slaves (and there was at least one scene in one of the manga versions where Baron Ashura killed many people off, gloating they would be transformed into cyborgs and turned into his/her slaves.
 Now you know what happened to all people died when a Mechanical Beast attacked).
-It looked like this.
-However, in at least one instance he saved the life of the subject -Count Brocken- by turning him into a cyborg.
+However, in at least one instance he saved the life of the subject (Count Brocken) by turning him into a cyborg.
 Other cyborg characters were Kenzo Kabuto and in the Gosaku Ota manga Kouji Kabuto himself was turned into one by the end of the series.